ruuda/blog/posts/2014-08-01-path-tracer.md

   Still, it can be a bit confusing.
 - Luculentus update: when it is done, there should only be one place where raw pointers are used.
   Also, _all_ destructors will be gone.
+- Emphasise that both languages enable safe programming, but in C++ it is opt-in, and it is easy to forget to opt-in, and in fact, all previous, common patterns (pointers cough cough) are not safe.
+  In Rust, you have to very explicitly opt out.
+Much better.

 Benchmarks
 ----------